Meet Chip: Gastrointestinal System

 Having an experimental device to study the GI system could help scientists find new treatments for GI motility problems and predict side effects of drugs on the gut and its microbiome.
 That is the aim of an NIH-funded project to develop a bioengineered gut on a chip.

-Gut on a Chip
+Kidney on a Chip

 NIH-supported researchers at Cincinnati Children’s Hospital and Johns Hopkins University are working on miniature systems composed of human intestinal tissue containing smooth muscle and nerves.
 To create these systems, the researchers have either used intestinal tissue discarded after surgery or generated induced pluripotent stem cells (iPSCs) from adult cells.
 Stem cells have the remarkable potential to develop into many different cell types.
 Stem cells are important during early life and for embryonic growth; in adults, stem cells function in tissue repair and maintenance. iPSCs can produce an unlimited supply of donor cells capable of forming GI and other types of tissues for the chip devices.

 This model is a major advance because it consists not only of gut tissue but also of nerves that stimulate the action of smooth muscle that controls gut motility.
 The research has resulted in an experimental device that closely resembles the function of the human GI system.
-Scientists can use this device to study gut motility, screen potential treatments for gut motility diseases, monitor drug absorption from the gut into the bloodstream, and test drugs for toxic effects on the GI system.
+Scientists can use this device to study gut motility, screen potential treatments for gut motility diseases, monitor drug absorption from the gut into the bloodstream and test drugs for toxic effects on the GI system.

 A team of researchers at Johns Hopkins University showed that the “micro-gut” (shown in red in the video) can secrete a digestive enzyme (green) in a way that mimics the function of the human GI system.